GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 In short:

-* This will configure the Google Cloud IoT Core MQTT authentication
+* This will configure the IoT Core MQTT authentication
-* This will configure the GCP project ID, cloud-region and registry ID
+* This will configure the Google Cloud project ID, cloud-region and registry ID

 Note that `jwt_key_file` must point to the private-key file generated in the previous step.

-After applying the above configuration changes on the gateway (using your own `device_id`, `project_id`, `cloud_region` and `jwt_key_file`), validate that LoRa Gateway Bridge is able to connect with the Cloud IoT Core MQTT bridge.
+After applying the above configuration changes on the gateway (using your own `device_id`, `project_id`, `cloud_region` and `jwt_key_file`), validate that LoRa Gateway Bridge is able to connect with the IoT Core MQTT bridge.
 The log output should look like this when your gateway receives an uplink message from your LoRaWAN device:

     INFO[0000] backend/semtechudp: starting gateway udp listener        addr="0.0.0.0:1700"